AlessandroBarbiero/Smart-bracelets/README.md

 ## Description

 In this work, we designed, implemented and tested a software prototype for smart bracelets.
 These bracelets are worn by a child and her/his parent to keep track of the child's position and trigger alerts when a child goes too far or falls.
-We worked on a Virtual Machine ([Oracle's VirtualBox](https://www.virtualbox.org/)), but it's not necessary.

 ## Prerequisities